ToF-/Domain/README.md

    |                              ^^^^^^^^^^^^^^

 ```
 In essence: we cannot chain monadic actions from the IO monad to the Either monad, and vice versa.
-Since the `case` is examining a value of type `Either Message [Transaction]`, the expected type for actions leading to that value is `a -> Either Message b`.
-But we try to chain actions of type `a -> IO b`.
+Since the `case` is examining a value of type `Either Message [Transaction]`, the expected type for actions leading to that value is `a -> Either Message b`, but we are trying to get to that value through actions of type `a -> IO b`.
 That can't work.

 We can bind monadic actions to distinct types through the same monad m :
 ```